nick-gauthier/rice/README.md

 - Tested on macOS Sonoma, but should work on Windows and Linux systems as well.

 ### Hardware
-- No special hardware required, the main analysis can be reproduced on a standard laptop computer.
-Reproducing the data climate and genetic data preprocessing may require a computer with sufficient RAM and storage to handle large datasets.
+- No special hardware required - the main analysis can be reproduced on a standard laptop computer
+- The preprocessing workflow (not included for reproduction) required high-performance computing resources to handle hundreds of GB of climate data

 ## Installation Guide